Jukebox History 1914-1933

 One of the major European counterparts to the American automatic

-in Sint-Amandsberg, a part of the city Ghent.
-The first
+Pierre Eich in Sint-Amandsberg, a part of the city Ghent.
+The first two

-de Paris 1931ˈ, for the phonographs at the autumn trade fair in the French
+for the phonographs at the autumn trade fair in the French capital.
+The two

-capital.
-The two machines represented an interesting type of mixed radio and
+machines represented an interesting type of mixed radio and phonograph units

-the late forties and the first half of the fifties.
-The company, Atelier Eich
+in the late forties and the first half of the fifties.
+The company, Atelier

-Ghent from 1887 and later at Gestelbergenstraat until
+Zaaimanstraat in Ghent from 1887 and later at Gestelbergenstraat until 1939,

-1939, when the factory was closed as one of the last makers of electric pianos
+when the factory was closed as one of the last makers of electric pianos due to

-due to the coming of World War II.
-Most assets of the company were taken over
+the coming of World War II.
+Most assets of the company were taken over then by

-then by the Van Hyfte Piano Co. of Ghent.
-Pierre Eich Sr. (born Petrus, 12th January 1864), founder of
+the Van Hyfte Piano Co. of Ghent.
+Pierre Eich Sr. (born Petrus, 12th January 1864), founder of the Firma Wwe

 Pierre Eich supported by his father Jacobus